 The DMA will impose limitations on gatekeepers to ensure that users can easily stop using or remove services from their devices.
 For instance, every app will feature a user-friendly interface that guides users to install it smoothly and uninstall it just as easily.
 This means that smaller players have a chance to attract more users to their platforms, and with that growth become in a better position to innovate and create new features and applications.

-As the DMA affects the European Union (EU), European Economic Area (EEA) and United Kingdom (UK), these changes will only affect consumers in these regions, and not users of the gatekeepers’ platforms and services worldwide.
+As the DMA effect will be on companies that have digital business in the European Union (EU), European Economic Area (EEA) and United Kingdom (UK), use gatekeepers’ platforms and and services for advertising, analytics, ecommerce, etc., and collect and process user data from EU/EEA residents.
+The DMA changes will only affect consumers in these regions, and not users of the gatekeepers’ platforms and services worldwide.

 Will the DMA create a level playing field for all market players?